gillilanda/smaptoday/geemap_tutorial.md

 ## Prerequisites
 1. Setup a [Google Earth Engine](https://earthengine.google.com/) account and set up a cloup project.
 Make note of your cloud project ID.
-2. Install geemap python library (plus any others not already installed)
+2. Install the geemap Python library (plus any others not already installed)

 ## Import Libraries